 Tarasov (2007a) has presented convincing evidence that the Flauto piccolo part in Mozart’s opera Die Entführung aus dem Serail, KV384 (1782) was intended for a soprano recorder player using alto fingering.
 Furthermore, Mozart used the recorder as an orchestral instrument in at least 16 further works: Sechs Menuet, KV 104 (1771/2); Posthorn Serenade, KV320 (1779); the opera Idomeneo, KV366 (1781); Sechs deutsche Tänze, KV509 (1787); Kontretanz La Bataille, KV535; Sechs Deutsche Tänze, KV536; the song Ich möchte wohl der Kaiser sein, KV539; Zwölf deutsche Tänze, KV571; arrangement of Handel’s Messiah, KV572; Menuett fragment, KV571a; Zwölf Menuette, KV585; Zwöf deutsche Tänze, KV586 (all five 1789); Zwölf Menuette, KV599; Dreizehn deutsche Tänze, KV600; Vier Menuette, KV601; Vier deutsche Tänze, KV602; Zwei Kontretänze, KV603; and the opera Die Zauberflöte (all seven 1791).
 Tarasov notes that the context, tonality and compass mostly suggest soprano or sopranino recorders.

-Although the recorder was physical present in North America from the early seventeenth century onwards, little is known of the music used by early American recorder players.
-Not one publication or concert notice specifically mentions the recorder, English flute or common flute (Music 1983).
-Thus, in addition to using music specifically composed for recorder imported from England, early North American recorder players probably adapted instrumental music printed in the New World.
-The first North American composition for recorder as such may have been an arrangement for recorder and piano of The Nightingale, an anonymous piece published in New York ca 1799-1803 for pianoforte “with a flute accompaniment ad libitum” which fits the alto recorder perfectly and has been edited and re-published by Music (1983).
-As its modern editor points out, it is just possible that this arrangement is derived from a cantata of the same name performed in 1796 at a concert in Philadelphia to a “Bird accompaniment on the flageolet”, the manuscript of which has not yet surfaced.
+Although the recorder was physically present in North America from the early seventeenth century onward, little is known of the music used by early American recorder players.
+Not one publication or concert notice specifically mentions the recorder, English flute, or common flute (Music 1983).
+Thus, in addition to using music specifically composed for recorders imported from England, early North American recorder players probably adapted instrumental music printed in the New World.
+The first North American composition for recorder as such may have been an arrangement for recorder and piano of The Nightingale, an anonymous piece published in New York ca 1799-1803 for pianoforte “with a flute accompaniment ad libitum” which fits the alto recorder perfectly and has been edited and re-published by Music (loc. cit.) who points out, it is just possible that this arrangement is derived from a cantata of the same name performed in 1796 at a concert in Philadelphia to a “Bird accompaniment on the flageolet”, the manuscript of which has not yet surfaced.

 For the most part, the repertoire for the flageolet (of both English and French varieties) comprises short unaccompanied pieces (often didactic) which have not enjoyed a general revival.
 More substantial works from this quarter are almost certainly there to be found.
 Some of these will be suitable for the recorder, such as The Nightingale for flageolet and piano by John Parry which has recently come to light (Turner 2005).